 Dentures need to be properly cared for to prevent problems.
 Cleaning them requires the use of a brush designed specifically for dentures.
-It is important to hold them gently to prevent too much pressure from bending, and causing the shape of them to shift.
+It is important to hold them gently to prevent too much pressure from bending and causing the shape to shift.
 If you do not use the right brush, they can end up breaking down the material.
-If the material breaks down, it can reduce the effectiveness of the dentures, and can lead to problems with the way they are supposed to properly work.
-Proper care also requires them to soaked overnight in the right solution to kill bacteria and keep them from smelling.
+If the material breaks down, it can reduce the effectiveness of the dentures and can lead to problems with the way they are supposed to properly work.
+Proper care also requires them to be soaked overnight in the right solution to kill bacteria and keep them from smelling.

 Schedule An Appointment